siddhant-khisty/events/hashnode/README.md

 :two: Share your blogs on Twitter and tag `@WeMakeDevs` and `@hashnode`.

 ## How to win the grand prize
-Each month there will be a grand prize such as apple Iphones, Macbook, etc.
+Each month there will be a grand prize such as Apple iPhones, Macbooks, etc.

-At the end of the month, the person who write's the best blogs will win the grand prize.
+At the end of the month, the person who writes the best blogs will win the grand prize.

 ## Special track
-Apart from the 4 tracks mentioned above, we will ocassionally be having a special track as well.
+Apart from the 4 tracks mentioned above, we will occasionally be having a special track as well.
 This special track will be based on a certain theme for the month.

 You can write blogs on the given theme, submit them, and win a special prize as well.